 Supervisor James Gore

-We fund VIP to provide eligible low-income children in the Santa Rosa area with scholarships to early care programs that have demonstrated a standard level of quality.
+We fund scholarships to provide eligible low-income children across the County to early care programs that have rated a 4 or 5 on the Quality Counts Matrix.

-- 28 early care programs meet the quality standards of a VIP-approved site and are currently offering slots for VIP scholars
+- 39 early care programs meet the quality standards and are currently offering slots for Quality Counts Scholarships.

-- 164 children whose families could otherwise not afford preschool received a VIP scholarship to a VIP-approved program and now have an opportunity to receive a high quality early education
+- 237 children whose families could otherwise not afford preschool received a Quality Counts scholarship and had an opportunity to receive a high quality early education